Fort McHenry National Monument and Historic Shrine Quarter

 On September 13, 1814, British troops attempted to take Baltimore Harbor, which was poorly protected.
 Only Fort McHenry and a few sunken blockades stood in the British warship’s way.
 The battle against fort McHenry lasted for 25 hours, with the British warships eventually retreating as Fort McHenry withstood their bombardment, mostly due to poor accuracy from the British ships.

 Francis Scott Key was a witness to this battle while aboard a truce ship.
-The firefight inspired him to write “The Star-Spangled Banner”, a poem that became the national anthem years later.
+The firefight inspired him to write "The Star-Spangled Banner," a poem that became the national anthem years later.

 Since the war of 1812, Fort McHenry has served several purposes, such as a military prison, a hospital and a Coast Guard base.
 Fort McHenry became a national park in 1925 and in 1939 it was finally named Fort McHenry National Monument and Historic Shrine.
-It is estimated that almost 750,000 people visit a year.
+It is estimated that almost 750,000 people visit it each year.